-Income tax expense (benefit) - We recognized an income tax expense of \$1.0 million in the first quarter of 2014 compared to an income tax benefit of \$12.7 million in the first quarter of 2013.
+Income tax expense (benefit) - We recognized an income tax benefit of \$.1 million in the second quarter of 2014 compared to an income tax benefit of \$8.0 million in the second quarter of 2013, and an income tax expense of \$.8 million in the first six months of 2014 compared to an income tax benefit of \$20.7 million in the first six months of 2013.
 The higher income tax expense recognized during 2014 is primarily attributable to equity in earnings of Kronos in 2014 compared to equity in losses of Kronos in 2013.
 See Note 12 to our Condensed Consolidated Financial Statements for more information about our 2014 income tax items, including a tabular reconciliation of our statutory tax expense (benefit) to our actual expense (benefit).

-Noncontrolling interest - Noncontrolling interest in net income of CompX increased from \$.1 million in the first quarter of 2013 to \$.3 million in the first quarter of 2014.
+Noncontrolling interest - Noncontrolling interest in net income of CompX increased from \$.2 million in the first quarter of 2013 to \$.3 million in the first quarter of 2014 and increased from \$.4 million in the first six months of 2014 to \$.6 million in the first six months of 2014.
 The noncontrolling interest we recognize in each period is directly related to the level of earnings at CompX for the period.